Logic family: Diode–transistor logic (DTL)

 Class of digital circuits in which the logic gating function (e.g., AND) is performed by a diode network and the amplifying function is performed by a transistor.

 Diode logic was used with vacuum tubes in the earliest electronic computers in the 1940s including ENIAC.
-Diode–transistor logic (DTL) was used in the IBM 608 which was the first all-transistorized computer.
+Diode–transistor logic (DTL) was used in the IBM 608, which was the first all-transistorized computer.
 Early transistorized computers were implemented using discrete transistors, resistors, diodes and capacitors.

 The first diode–transistor logic family of integrated circuits was introduced by Signetics in 1962.
 DTL was also made by Fairchild and Westinghouse.
 A family of diode logic and diode–transistor logic integrated circuits was developed by Texas Instruments for the D-37C Minuteman II Guidance Computer in 1962, but these devices were not available to the public.

 A variant of DTL called "high-threshold logic" incorporated Zener diodes to create a large offset between logic 1 and logic 0 voltage levels.
 These devices usually ran off a 15 volt power supply and were found in industrial control, where the high differential was intended to minimize the effect of noise.

 PMOS and NMOS logic

 P-type MOS (PMOS) logic uses p-channel MOSFETs to implement logic gates and other digital circuits.
+PMOS logic dominated industry approximately from 1960 to 1970.

 N-type MOS (NMOS) logic uses n-channel MOSFETs to implement logic gates and other digital circuits.

-For devices of equal current driving capability, n-channel MOSFETs can be made smaller than p-channel MOSFETs, due to p-channel charge carriers (holes) having lower mobility than do n-channel charge carriers (electrons), and producing only one type of MOSFET on a silicon substrate is cheaper and technically simpler.
-These were the driving principles in the design of NMOS logic which uses n-channel MOSFETs exclusively.
-However, neglecting leakage current, unlike CMOS logic, NMOS logic consumes power even when no switching is taking place.
+For devices of equal current driving capability, n-channel MOSFETs can be made smaller than p-channel MOSFETs, due to p-channel charge carriers (holes) having lower mobility than do n-channel charge carriers (electrons); also, producing only one type of MOSFET on a silicon substrate is cheaper and technically simpler.
+These were the driving principles in the design of NMOS logic, which uses n-channel MOSFETs exclusively.
+However, neglecting leakage current, NMOS logic consumes power even when no switching is taking place, unlike CMOS logic.